neila/Minerva-ASM-elections/README.md

 ## IMPORTANT
 Before using this to actually run an election, read the segment on preparing the data for processing.
 Results will be incorrect otherwise.

+## How the CSV file needs to be structured?
+### First Column: Class ID
+> in theory, if ASM representatives are per-cohort this ID should be unique for class+cohort. eg. M23A, M23B, M24, M25, M26A, M26B, etc.

+### Candidate Columns
+> - the candidate of each class (or cohort) should be sequential.
+> > ie all candidates for M22 should span columns 1-10, not columns 1, 4, 10-15, 21-23.

+> - all candidate columns should be sequential.
+> > ie. no columns contatining other information should exist between two candidate names, EVEN if those are candidates of different classes/cohorts.

+> - The code can be run multiple times on multiple files, but as long as the above is true, it will identify the candidates and voters of each class and spew-out the winners.

+### Voters Don't Have to be Sequential
+> rows represent a ballot/vote.
+Voters can be in any order, as long as column 0 is class IDs.

 ## What's In Here?
 #### Exists: